bitrix24/b24restdocs/api-reference/interactivity/custom-push-and-pull-client.md

 To work with the command, you need to extract its content and convert it to JSON.
 The command text is located between the control phrases #!NGINXNMS!# and #!NGINXNME!#.

-Starting from server version 4, use the addition of the GET parameter `&format=json` when connecting and when commands arrive; it will be returned to you in JSON format:
+Starting from server version 4, use the addition of the GET parameter `&format=json` when connecting and when commands are received; it will be returned to you in JSON format:

 ```json
 [